 COVID-19 surge: Centre rushes teams to Kerala, Karnataka, Rajasthan, Chhattisgarh, Bengal

 New Delhi, Oct 16: The Centre has rushed high level teams to Kerala, Karnataka, Rajasthan, Chhattisgarh and West Bengal.
-These States have been reporting a surge in the number of new COVID cases in the recent days.
+These States have been reporting a surge in the number of new COVID cases in recent days.

 Each team comprises of a Jt.
 Secretary (nodal officer for the respective State), one public health expert to look after the public health aspects, one clinician to look after infection prevention practices, clinical management protocol being followed by the State.